Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Lifelong Self-Adaptation to Deal with Shift of Adaptation Spaces

 \subsubsection{Assumptions for Lifelong Self-Adaptation}

 \begin{sloppypar} The assumptions that underlie lifelong self-adaptation are: \end{sloppypar}

-\begin{itemize} \item The self-adaptive system comprises a managed system that realizes the domain goals for users in the environment, and a managing system that interacts with the managed system realizing the adaptation goals; \item The managing system is equipped with a learner that supports the realization of self-adaptation; \item The self-adaptive system provides the probes to collect the data that is required for realizing lifelong self-adaptation; this includes an interface to the managing system and the environment, and an operator to support the lifelong self-adaptation process if needed; \item The managing system provides the necessary interface to adapt the learning models. \end{itemize}
+\begin{itemize} \item The self-adaptive system comprises a managed system that realizes the domain goals for users in the environment and a managing system that interacts with the managed system to realize the adaptation goals; \item The managing system is equipped with a learner that supports the realization of self-adaptation; \item The self-adaptive system provides the probes to collect the data that is required for realizing lifelong self-adaptation; this includes an interface to the managing system and the environment, and an operator to support the lifelong self-adaptation process if needed; \item The managing system provides the necessary interface to adapt the learning models. \end{itemize}

-In addition, we only consider new learning tasks that require an evolution of the learning models; runtime evolution of the software of the managed or managing system is out of scope.
+In addition, \re{we assume that the (target) data relevant to new class appearances comprises a mixture of Gaussian distributions.
+Lastly,} we only consider new learning tasks that require an evolution of the learning models; runtime evolution of the software of the managed or managing system is out of the scope of the research presented in this paper.